 If you prefer the quality and durability of Hilleberg tents and want to stay in the “family”, I can recommend the Hilleberg Nallo 2, Hilleberg Niak, and Hilleberg Rogen two-person tents instead.
 These tunnel and dome tents share many of the same design attributes of the Anjan 2, but have better vestibules and are easier to use.

-Disclosure: Hilleberg loaned a tent to the author for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Hilleberg loaned a tent to the author for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.